mohittkr/wmsr_verification/README.md

 # wmsr_verification
-verification of the W-MSR algorithm
+verification of the W-MSR algorithm for distributed controls